 Head to the heart of Bristol’s cultural quarter, Stokes Croft.
-Banksy’s Mild Mild West artwork is located next to The Canteen and the best best views are from the Jamaica Street Junction.
-The whole area resembles an outdoor gallery with colourful graffiti that continually transforms its walls and buildings, and is a must for street art fans.
+Banksy’s Mild Mild West artwork is located next to The Canteen and the best views are from the Jamaica Street Junction.
+The whole area resembles an outdoor gallery with colourful graffiti that continually transforms its walls and buildings, and is a must for street-art fans.

 Clic Clack Boom, Easton

-A short bus or car ride from Stoke's Croft is Easton.
-It's slightly further out of the way but an area that contains some of Banky's oldest works and is a mecca for street art fans.
-Clic Clack Boom is a very early (and sadly now largely been covered) Banksy, just set back from the buzzing high street on Stanley Park.
+A short bus or car ride from Stokes Croft is Easton.
+This area is slightly further out of the way but contains some of Banky's oldest works and is a mecca for street-art fans.
+Clic Clack Boom is a very early, (and sadly now largely covered) Banksy, just set back from the buzzing high street on Stanley Park.

 Cat and Dog, Easton

-Just around the corner, on Foster Street is another, very early Banksy that again is set within a collection of fantastic street art.
-It's well worth a visit just to tkae in some of the other amaxing work that lines the streets there.
+Just around the corner, on Foster Street, is another very early Banksy that again is set within a collection of fantastic street-art.
+It's well worth a visit just to take in some of the other amazing work that lines the streets there.

 Masked Gorilla, Easton

 Heading out of Easton along Fishponds Road brings you to an early Banksy of a gorilla in a pink mask.
 This was accidentally painted over in 2011, but has since been restored and is now a ghostly version of the original.

 Luxurious and very historic hotel, with excellent leisure facilities and great dining.0.15 miles away

 Luxury hotel, offering gorgeous views over the Harbourside, spacious rooms and one large suite0.2 miles away